 To be falsely accused of a sexual offense in Philadelphia, PA, is a nightmare scenario for everyone.
-With the stigma that even accusations can cause, and the very serious penalties involved in one being convicted, it’s incredibly important to know what to do when falsely accused of a sexual offense in Philadelphia.
+With the stigma that even the accusation of rape can cause, and the very serious penalties involved in one being convicted, it’s incredibly important to know what to do when falsely accused of a sexual offense in Philadelphia.

-If you are being accused, investigated, or charged with any kind of sexual offense in Philadelphia, PA, the first thing you have to do is contact a dynamic, assertive, and experienced sex crimes defense attorney.
-There are many sexual offenses of which one might be accused: rape, sexual assault, indecent assault, child molestation, statutory rape, and many others.
-The stigma even of just being accused of these felonies and misdemeanors can be life-altering.
+If you have been accused, investigated, or charged with any kind of sexual offense in Philadelphia, the first thing you have to do is contact an experienced sex crimes attorney.
+There are many types of sexual misconduct which one might be accused: rape, sexual assault, sexual abuse, indecent assault, child molestation, child abuse, statutory rape, forcible rape, and many others.
+The stigma even of just a false accusation of being accused of these types of sex crime can be life-altering.

-Below we will explain in more detail the seriousness of these offenses and why it’s important that you immediately hire an effective defense attorney.
+Below we will explain in more detail the seriousness of these offenses and why it’s important that you immediately hire a sex crimes defense attorney.